-While I knew about some of these Harry Potter inspiration locations before arriving in Porto, others I discovered by joining the The Imaginary Harry Potter Experience (not sponsored), which can be booked on AirBnB.
-If you don’t want the hassle of trying to find all these Harry Potter attractions on your own, the AirBnB experience is a great option.
+While I knew about some of these Harry Potter inspiration locations before arriving in Porto, others I discovered by joining a Harry Potter walking tour of Porto.
+If you don’t want the hassle of trying to find all these Harry Potter attractions on your own, this is a great option.

 Even though I already knew a lot about the Harry Potter Porto connections before going on the tour, I still enjoyed geeking out with my guide about Harry Potter stuff.
 Plus, she also gave me some useful travel tips for making the most of my Porto visit.